Aruvaro-Chulvi/OFFLINED/README.md

 The journey of **Survival AI Stick** has only just begun.
 Version 1 lays the foundation, but the roadmap ahead is ambitious and full of new features:

-- **Version 2 — Sky**
+- **Version 2 — ✨🔭Sky**
   Stellarium will be fully integrated offline, bringing an interactive sky map, constellations, and celestial objects into the app.
 This turns your Survival AI Stick into a pocket planetarium, working without internet.

-- **Version 3 — Agent Kit & RAG**
+- **Version 3 — 🪪🧰Agent Kit & 📚🔎RAG**
   Each agent will receive a dedicated **Agent Kit**: predefined prompts to boost its usefulness in survival scenarios.
 In addition, agents will gain the surprising ability to perform **RAG (Retrieval-Augmented Generation)** on curated offline documentation.
 Every profession-linked agent will be able to consult specific PDFs and manuals relevant to their expertise, giving more grounded and specialized guidance.

-- **Version 4 — Third-party Open Source Software**
+- **Version 4 — 💻📦Third-party Open Source Software**
-  We will bundle a selection of essential offline open source software: LibreOffice, GIMP, VLC, Audacity, and more.
+  We will bundle a selection of essential offline open source software: 📄LibreOffice, 🎨GIMP, 🎥VLC, 🎧Audacity, and 🛠️more.
 The aim is to make Survival AI Stick not only a survival assistant but also a complete offline productivity and creativity hub.

-- **Version 5 — No-Internet OS (Dream Edition)**
+- **Version 5 — 🌐🚫No-Internet OS (Dream Edition)**
-  With enough community support, we dream of building a **Linux-based “No Internet OS”**.
+  With enough community support, we dream of building a **🐧Linux-based “No Internet OS”**.
 It would boot into our app as its main desktop environment but allow users to install all tools from V4 (LibreOffice, Audacity, GIMP, etc.).
 This would transform the project into a full-fledged offline operating system for survival, creativity, and autonomy.

 <br><br>